 Website: https://madurodam.nl/en/

-I would definitely consider myself an animal person.
-If you have kids or like me love cuddly furry creature make sure to visit the Apenheul.
 Visit and interact with all different species of monkeys at this primate park as you get up close and personal with some of the most curious little creatures.
 In an attempt to make the environment as natural as possible the monkeys wander the park uncaged surrounded by forest.

 Cost: €21.00